BeanstalkFarms/Beanstalk-Analytics/docs/dev.md

 of commands within different environments using simple commands, facilitating a smooth developer experience.

+## Environment File

+Most environment variables are public and currently exist in the `Makefile`, which is versioned on github.

+You should also create a file called `.env` in the root directory of this project.
+This file name is already included in `.gitignore` so this file won't be versioned.

+Within this file, define the following key value pairs.

+- `PATH_PROJECT`: The absolute file path to the project root directory.
+  - This is defined as a safety measure, as some of the build processes use file system commands (`shutil.rmtree`) that could potentially be dangerous if run incorrectly.
+I've implemented a "safe" wrapper around this method in `scripts/python/safe_rmtree.py` that ensures that this environment variable is set prior to performing any operations.
+- `GOOGLE_APPLICATION_CREDENTIALS`: The name of the service account credentials file.
+This File should exist both in the root directory, and also in `serverless`, but the value of this variable should point to the one in the root directory (i.e. it is just the filename).
+  The pattern `**/*-bca*.json` in `.gitignore` should prevent any service account key file created by developers from being versioned, but take extra precautions here.

 ## Frontend Overview

 The frontend leverages the [Next.js](https://nextjs.org/) React development framework.